Docker tutorial – Create,Add Nodes,Deploy and Scale service on the Swarm

 docker swarm --help

 After running the Swarm init command, the Docker Engine knows how to work with a cluster and becomes the manager.
-The results of an initialisation is a token used to add additional nodes in a secure fashion.
-The first node to initialise the Swarm Mode becomes the manager.
+The results of an initialization is a token used to add additional nodes in a secure fashion.
+The first node to initialize the Swarm Mode becomes the manager.
 As new nodes join the cluster, they can adjust their roles between managers or workers.

-If you want to view current state of swarm run
+If you want to view the current state of swarm run

 docker info command.